Do Go On - Do Go On Presents: Arty Facts - The Keith Haring Mural

 Cool Keith.

-Yeah, that just popped into my mind.
+Yeah, that's just popping in my mind.

-There's not that many Cool Keats, except for Cool Keith, Keith Haring,
+except for Cool Keith, Keith Haring,

 maybe Keith Richards gets a mention.

-Ooh, Keith Richards third.
+Ooh, Keith Richard's third.

 Interesting.